Onelinerhub/onelinerhub/ffmpeg/how-to-delay-audio-channel-in-video-file.md

 # How to delay (sync with video) audio channel in video file

+### We can use audio delay to fix unsynced audio/video channels:

 ```bash
 ffmpeg -i in.mp4 -itsoffset 5 -i in.mp4 -map 1:v -map 0:a -c copy out.mp4
 ```